mjcull/R4H2O/manuscript/2_r_basics.md

 * Selecting a project from the list of most recently opened projects (also available from both the File menu and toolbar).
 * Double-clicking on the project file within Windows Explorer, OSX Finder, or another file manager.

-X> Open the project file for this course.

 After you open this file, you see the relevant files in the bottom-left window.
 When you close the project after this session, all variables, the history of your commands and open files are stored for use in a later session.

 ### The Help Function